webplatform/docs/dom/Selection/collapse/index.md

 }}{{Method Parameter
 |Name=offset
 |Data type=Number
-|Description=
-offset
+|Description={{TODO|Verify these values, as Chrome seems to respect values other than 0 or 1 and act accordingly.}}
     0 - Collapses the selection from the anchor to the beginning of parentNode's text.
     1 - Collapses the selection from the anchor to the end of parentNode's text.
 |Optional=No
 }}
 |Method_applies_to=dom/Selection
 |Example_object_name=selObj
-|Return_value_name=result
-|Javascript_data_type=Number
-|Return_value_description=Type: '''HRESULT'''

-If this method succeeds, it returns '''S_OK'''.
-Otherwise, it returns an '''HRESULT''' error code.
+|Javascript_data_type=void
 }}
 {{Examples_Section
 |Not_required=No